 Knowing that this was based on Dickens, I was trying to figure out who was going to bite the dust.
-I didn't think it could be a major character, since I wasn't aware of any major Dickens character who died.
+I didn't think it could be a major character, since I wasn't aware of any major Dickens character who died in a mysterious way that would fit here.
 But then I didn't think it really would likely be a minor character, since that probably wouldn't be interesting for the audience to care as much whodunnit.
 Certainly it possibly could be a non-Dickens character, but that would seem to go against the theme of the series.
 So, hmm, who could it be?
 The story, like a good Dickens tale, of course starts on Christmas Eve.
 And as the characters were being introduced and storylines set up, I kept trying to look for clues about who we might not see much longer.
 And that's when I started to laugh.
 Because...Christmas Eve?
 I knew a Dickens character who died on Christmas Eve!
 It's the whole point that sets up A Christmas Carol.
 "Seven years ago this very night" is when Scrooge's partner Jacob Marley had died!
 Indeed, that's what brings the ghost of Marley to visit Scrooge on the anniversary of his death.
 So, I was absolutely sure that that's who the victim would be.
 And so it was!
 The premise of the show, therefore, is to find out who killed him.

 Though the core premise of the series is to find the killer, Dickensian is really about so much more.
 Because there are other stories interwoven through it all, some of which touch on the murder mystery, and others that dance by but stand on their own.